They Never Come Back (play): Original cast

+Production background

+In the 1930s Francis established himself as one of the leading commercial radio writers in the country.
+He served in the Army for four years during World War Two.
+In 1945 he formed Maurice Francis Enterprises, comprising a syndicate of five people who each invested £75, to put on plays, starting with They Never Came Back.
+"I was very enthusiastic about putting on a stage show in opposition to J. C.Williamson," Francis said later.

+Francis later recalled, "I knew very little about business, and the whole enterprise was shockingly loosely run.
+No records, were kept, and when I had to fill in forms for the Official Receiver I had to ring up everyone and ask them what I owed them."

 Critical reception

 The Sydney Morning Herald said Francis "has begun his play at such a pitch of intensity and develops it so rapidly that its crescendo of suspense may be completely blurred, if capital acting and capital production are missing."

 Another review in the same paper said "Despite crudities in his own writing...
 Maurice Francis gripped and held the attention of audiences...
 It was a good idea for a play, rather than a good play.
 In fact, no play in Sydney in recent years has been so likely to provoke wide discussion and debate upon the theme it treats–the problem of the psychological adjustment of Servicemen on their return to civilian life.
 For that reason, it may succeed, even though Its painful neglect of some of the basic principles of dramaturgy would be reason enough, normally, for it to fail."

 The Daily Telegraph said "Based on an extreme and tragic case, the play makes a strong appeal for understanding of the ex-service man's need in his efforts to rehabilitate 'himself in civil life...
 This enterprise, which promises something new and enthusiastic in our dramatic field, deserves the support of every theatre-goer."